 What amenities do the rooms have?

 DoubleTree rooms have standard hotel amenities (bed (thank goodness!), desk, chairs, television, bathroom, hot water appliance for brewing hot drinks, ice bucket).
-Rooms do not include a microwave or refrigerator by default.
-The hotel does have a limited number of refrigerators available by request, but we ask that you only request one if you have medical or child care needs that require refrigeration so that they are available to those who need them.
+Tower rooms include a small refrigerator.
+The hotel does have a limited number of refrigerators available by request for rooms in the wings, but we ask that you only request one if you have medical or child care needs that require refrigeration so that they are available to those who need them.

 Accessibility